davidbrowne/dsga/README.md

 ## Testing

 This project uses [doctest](https://github.com/onqtam/doctest) for testing.
 We occasionally use [nanobench](https://github.com/martinus/nanobench) for understanding implementation tradeoffs.

+All tests are currently 100% PASSING on all the testing platforms and compilers.

 The tests have been most recently run on: